marcecj/stream_looper/README.md

   period.
 This is so you can decrease the write pointer period and not have old material in the buffer start to play.

+### OSC controls

+Stream Looper understands OSC thanks to FAUST's built-in support.
+You can find the available addresses, their current values and their value range by sending a `get` message to the wildcard address `/stream_looper/*`, which yields:

+    /stream_looper//Playback/Period 32768 1 32768
+    /stream_looper//Playback/Start 1 1 32768
+    /stream_looper//Recording/Period 32768 1 32768
+    /stream_looper//Recording/Start 1 1 32768
+    /stream_looper/Bypass 0 0 1
+    /stream_looper/Limit_to_Rec_Period 1 0 1
+    /stream_looper/Pause_Recording 0 0 1

+NOTE: the double slash for the first four addresses arise from the use of an unnamed `hgroup()`.

 ### RumblePad 2 Pure Data UI

 For my own use I wrote a Pd UI through which you can control Stream Looper with